-1.2 Opportunities to Address Challenges through the SDF
+1.2 Opportunities to Address Challenges through the SDF Training Stream

 The way people work, learn and train has been changing.
 Where work is done, how it is conducted, and the need to adapt to changes in society and technology are constant stressors.
-Access to stable, rewarding work allows Ontarians to participate in the economy and contributes to the building of healthy communities.
-The government remains committed to investing in forward-looking, collaborative, and responsive solutions to bridge the gap between the knowledge that people have and the skills that employers need to build a talented, resilient and vibrant workforce.
+Access to stable, rewarding work allows Ontarians to participate in the economy and contributes to the building of strong communities.
+The government remains committed to investing in forward-looking, collaborative, and responsive solutions to bridge the gap between the knowledge that people have and the skills that employers need to build a talented, resilient, and vibrant workforce.

-2. What Is the Skills Development Fund?
+2. What is the SDF Training Stream?

-The SDF will support project-based solutions that offer partnership-driven approaches to stimulate economic growth in emerging and key growth sectors of Ontario's economy which increase long-term economic competitive advantage through workforce development strategies that support workforce sustainability and resilience.
+The SDF Training Stream is a transfer payment program that supports project-based, partnership-driven solutions to stimulate and provide the workforce needed for economic growth in emerging and key growth sectors of Ontario's economy.
+The program aims to increase the province's long-term economic competitiveness by investing in workforce development strategies that build a resilient, sustainable, and future-ready workforce.